Team is looking for a seventh straight NCAA Tournament bid

-Working with defenders and goalkeepers, Madsen helped the Tigers post the most saves in the Southeastern Conference last season with 135 and register the third-best saves percentage at 82.4.
+Working with defenders and goalkeepers, Madsen helped the Tigers post the most saves in the Southeastern Conference in 2013 with 135 and register the third-best saves percentage at 82.4.

 Prior to ISU Madsen was an assistant at the University of South Alabama from 2004-08.
 During his stay in Mobile the team made four Sunbelt Conference tournament appearances and finished as the conference runner-up in 2005.
 He also coached the 2004 First Team All-Sunbelt goalkeeper.